 - All players must complete the online Consent Agreements and be on the team roster before playing any game.

-- Teams must have a minimum of 6 players, 3 of each gender, on the field to play (or 4 players, 2 of each gender, for the 5-on-5 format).
+- Teams must have a minimum of 6 players, 3 of each gender match, on the field to play (or 4 players, 2 of each gender match, for the 5-on-5 format).

-- NEW!
-Endzone's choice: choose an endzone at the beginning of the game that will be the "choosing endzone."
-Whichever team starts the point in that endzone may choose the gender ratio (4M/3F or 3M/4F), regardless of whether they are on offense or defense.
+- Gender ratio - Endzone decides: Choose an endzone at the beginning of the game that will be the "choosing endzone."
+Whichever team starts a point in that endzone may choose the gender ratio (4M/3W match or 3M/4W match), regardless of whether they are on offence or defence.
 The other team must match.
-(Please not this rule applies to 7-on-7 format only. (cf. WFDF A.7.3 - Ratio Rule B)
+This rule applies to 7-on-7 format only. (cf. WFDF A.7.3 - Ratio Rule B)

 - Each team must have a light and dark uniform or distinctive jersey at each game.

 - To be eligible for playoffs, a player must be on the team's roster and have played a minimum number of regular season games:

 - at least 5 games for Summer league and Winter Turf league;

 - at least 4 games for all other leagues

 - 7-on-7: VUL uses 20 yard end zones and a 10 yard brick (field is 110 yards including endzones, and 40 yards wide)